Shlyapa0/TaskManagerSharp/README.md

 2. killid <processid>: kills process by its ID
 3. kill <processname>: kills process by its shortname
 4. kill <processpath>: kills process by its path
-5. searchId <processname>: finds all ids of a process with shortname=processname
+5. searchId <processname or processpath>: finds all ids of a process